sshevlyagin/developers.strava.com/content/docs/authentication.md

 On success, a `code` parameter will be included in the query string.
 If access is denied, `error=access_denied` will be included in the query string.
 In both cases, if provided, the `state` parameter will also be included.

 If the user accepts the request to share access to their Strava data, Strava will redirect back to `redirect_uri` with the authorization code.
 The application must now exchange the temporary authorization code for an access token, using its client ID and client secret.
-The endpoint is `https://www.strava.com/oauth/token`.
+The endpoint is `POST https://www.strava.com/oauth/token`.

 <table class="parameters">
   <tr>